Inland Marine Insurance

 Inland marine insurance protects business-owned property that’s frequently moved, installed at a jobsite, or stored somewhere other than your main location.
 Common examples include:

-Black icon: construction worker inside a house.
+Black silhouette of a construction worker inside a house frame.

 Contractor tools & mobile equipment